cdktf/cdktf-provider-launchdarkly/docs/environment.typescript.md

 This is specific to each approval service.
 For a `service_kind` of `servicenow`, the following fields apply:

 	 - `template` (String) The sys_id of the Standard Change Request Template in ServiceNow that LaunchDarkly will use when creating the change request.
 	 - `detail_column` (String) The name of the ServiceNow Change Request column LaunchDarkly uses to populate detailed approval request information.
+This is most commonly "justification".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.23.1/docs/resources/environment#service_config Environment#service_config}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.24.0/docs/resources/environment#service_config Environment#service_config}

 ---